 An Independent principality on the south coast of France.
 Variously annexed or placed under the projection of different countries it became completely independent on 2 February 1861.
 When France gained Savoy and the Alpes Maritimes in 1858, Monaco became an enclave in French territory.
-The first stamps to be used in Monaco were Sardinian issues of 1851-60 and the France issues of 1860-85.
+The first stamps used in Monaco were Sardinian issues of 1851-60 and the France issues of 1860-85.

-A Sardinian-style circular date postmark was allocated to Monaco and was used on French stamps when they were first introduced.
+A Sardinian-style circular date postmark was allocated to Monaco and was used on French stamps when first introduced.
 French postmarks including numeral “4222” in a lozenge of dots were introduced in September 1860.
 Monaco’s first unique stamp designs were issued on 1 July 1885 and it has continued to issue its own stamps since.
 We recommend the stamp listings in the Yvert & Tellier catalogue, also the excellent Stanley Gibbons catalogue.

 Sandafayre are highly respected as the leading expert and the global authority in the field of rare stamps, highly collectable stamps, postal history, collections and entire estates of collectables.
 We have stamps for sale from Great Britain, The Commonwealth and countries worldwide.
-Sandafayre buys stamp collections and are philatelic auctioneers.
-We sell stamps to philatelists and stamp dealers from all over the world.
-Sandafayre holds online stamp auctions every week, and we also hold public auctions of stamps and stamp collections.
+Sandafayre buy stamp collections, we sell stamps to philatelists and stamp dealers from all over the world.
+Sandafayre hold online stamp auctions every week, and also hold public auctions of stamps and stamp collections.